miraan/node-flow-api-boilerplate/README.md

-# Node.JS REST API with Facebook User Authentication Boilerplate
+# Node.JS RESTful CRUD API with Facebook User Authentication

 This branch contains a Node.JS Express Server with Flow type-checking exposing a RESTful API with CRUD examples and user authentication using the